Very good

 Hyperpigmentation – What to do?

-The changing environmental conditions bring more and more sunshine.
-The skin is increasingly stressed and attacked.
-The influence of sunlight and the resulting increase in UV radiation on the skin should not be taken lightly.
-UV rays directly affect the state of our skin health.
-It should also not be forgotten that excessive exposure to the sun outdoors or UV radiation in a tanning salon increases the risk of developing skin cancer, regardless of the skin type.
+Changing environmental conditions bring more and more sunshine.
+Skin is increasingly exposed to stress and damage.
+The impact of sunlight and the resulting increase in UV radiation on the skin should not be taken lightly.
+UV rays directly impact the health of our skin.
+It's also important to remember that excessive sun exposure outdoors or in tanning salons increases the risk of developing skin cancer, regardless of skin type.

-Type IV brownish or olive skin even when untanned
+Type IV brownish or olive-colored skin even when untanned

 Type V dark to light brown skin even when untanned